tensorly/viz/docs/contributing.rst

 Contribution guidelines
 =======================

-All contributions to TLVis are welcome!
+All contributions to TLViz are welcome!
 If you find a bug or an error in the documentation, we very much appreciate an issue or a pull request!

 -----------------